-Similarly, Chikungunya is an infection caused by the chikungunya virus.
+Similarly, Chikungunya is an infection caused by the Chikungunya virus.
 This virus is transferred by two species of the same Aedes type mosquitoes.
 Chikungunya virus was first isolated by RW Ross in 1953.
-In India, Chikungunya was never a bigger cause of concern than Dengue, especially in the northern India.
-However, in the year 2016, there has been an increase in the cases of chikungunya.
+In India, Chikungunya was never a bigger cause of concern as compared to Dengue, especially in northern India.
+However, since 2016, there has been an increase in the cases of Chikungunya.

 Despite being quite similar, both the diseases are very much different.
 Due to sharing quite similar signs, it becomes difficult in identifying the exact problem.
 Some of the differences in both the viral infections are:

 - Dengue and Chikungunya, though carried by the same mosquito type, but are caused by different viruses.
 While Chikungunya is caused by a Togaviridae alphavirus, Dengue is caused by a Flavirideae flavivirus.